cuadratico/Click_Switch/README.md

 # Click_Switch

-- Click_Switch is a game where you have to click the color button that appears and not the colorText button.
+- Click_Switch is a game where you have to click the color button that appears and not the textColor button.

 - Click_Switch does not collect user information and it is advisable to use it without internet access since it does not require it.